KIT-CMS/Excalibur/README.md

 cutting out certain events, e.g. `-w "zmass>50&&zpt>50"`.
 Use this argument to create the 2D plots only with events with zpt>100 and jet1pt>80.
 - Create a profile plot by using `--tree-draw-options prof`.
-- The --live and --www arguments are handy to directly open plots or upload them to your webspace.
+- The --live or --www arguments are handy to directly open plots or upload them to your webspace.
 - Have a look at the full list of command line arguments: `merlin.py -h`

 Congratulations!
-You have completed the Excalibur tutorial! :+1:
+You have completed the Excalibur tutorial! :clap: :+1: